rohan-deshpande/northwest/readme.md

 * `js`, `j`
     * Copies the `.js` file located at the supplied path to `app/assets/js/app.js`.
 This file is watched by `app/index.html` for changes which will trigger an app reload.
 * `static`, `st`
     * The path to your seed's static files (images, fonts, sounds etc.,).
-This entire directory will be copied to `app/assets/{static}` where `{static}` is the name of the directory where your static files are stored. **NOTE** If you wish to copy an **entire** directory over, you must end your path with a trailing slash ie., `src/copy/this/dir/`
+This entire directory will be copied to `app/assets/{static}` where `{static}` is the name of the directory where your static files are stored. **Note!** If you wish to copy an **entire** directory over, you must end your path with a trailing slash ie., `src/copy/this/dir/`
 * `version`, `v`
     * The version of your app, will set the `version` property of the app's manifest.
 Defaults to `0.0.1`.

 #### `npm run release -- <app> <manifest> <nwbuild>`

 This will create releases for the OS of your choice using the [`nwjs-builder`](https://github.com/evshiron/nwjs-builder) package.

+Releasing will package your app using the `package.json` file from `./app` as its manifest.
+This process will also **always** set the manifest's `main` property to `index.html`.

 ##### Arguments